yuanyaolin13/comp423-course-notes/docs/tutorials/go-setup.md

     }

-!!! tip

-    If you have done this before, do **NOT** build just yet!
-We will get into that step after we create our `go.mod` file!

-### Step 2: Creating module file

-The next file we want to create is the `go.mod` file, this file defines the project's dependencies and is crucial to any Go project!

-First, we want to run the command

-    go mod init go-project

-To initialize the go module within the root directory.
-In this case, we would run `go mod init go-project`!
-Having completed this, we can go ahead and move on to the next step as we do not have any particular dependencies to add.

-### Step 3: Reopen the Project in a VSCode Dev Container
+### Step 2: Reopen the Project in a VSCode Dev Container

 This will initiate everything and allow us to use our Dev Container.
 To do this press `Cmd+Shift+P` (or `Control+Shift+P` on Windows) or you can press the search bar on the top middle of VSCode.
 Then you want to type in "Dev Containers: Reopen in Container" to allow for the the Dev Container to be created.